dmfay/massive-js/persistence.md

 ## save

 `save` persists a single object to the database.
-On initialization, Massive records your tables' primary key information and uses this to determine whether the object passed to `save` represents a new or an existing row and invokes `insert` or `update` appropriately.
-The promise `save` returns will resolve to the created or modified record represented as an object.
+On initialization, Massive records your tables' primary key information and uses this to determine whether the object passed to `save` represents a new or an existing row and invokes `insert` or `update` appropriately. **This means it is not a true upsert, and that some care must be taken with its use in certain situations!** The promise `save` returns will resolve to the created or modified record represented as an object.

+### Restrictions

-`save` may not be used with foreign tables or updatable views, since they cannot have primary keys.
+* `save` may not be used with foreign tables or updatable views, since they cannot have primary keys.
 If you need to persist data to a foreign table or updatable view, use `insert` and `update`.
+* `save` should generally be avoided if your table's primary key does not include at least one column sourced from a sequence or function (eg an auto-incrementing integer or one of the UUID-generating functions).
+If you are trying to create a record and your table definition requires you to specify values for all primary key columns, you _must_ use `insert`; `save` is effectively an `update` in this scenario.

+### Options

 [Query options](options) valid for `insert`, and for results processing, may be used with `save` as a second argument.
 However, most of these are of limited utility.